kevinblumenfeld/Posh365/Posh365/docs/Set-CloudLicense.md

 ### -------------------------- EXAMPLE 7 --------------------------
 ```
-Connect-ToCloud -Tenant Contoso -AzureADver2
+Connect-Cloud -Tenant Contoso -AzureADver2

 Get-Content .\upns.txt | Set-CloudLicense -RemoveOptions
 ```

 Removes specific options from a Sku or multiple Skus.
 If the end-user does not have the Sku, no action will be taken Options are presented in pairs, with their respective SKU - to avoid any possible confusion with "which option is associated with which Sku".
 The Options(s) are chosen via a GUI (Out-GridView)

 ### -------------------------- EXAMPLE 8 --------------------------
 ```
-Connect-ToCloud -Tenant Contoso -AzureADver2
+Connect-Cloud -Tenant Contoso -AzureADver2

 (Get-AzureADUser -Filter "JobTitle eq 'CEO'").userprincipalname   | Set-CloudLicense -ReportUserLicenses
 (Get-AzureADUser -SearchString "John Smith").userprincipalname    | Set-CloudLicense -ReportUserLicensesEnabled